Wally Moon: Post-playing career

 In 1969, Moon was a batting coach for the San Diego Padres, joining manager Preston Gómez and pitching coach and former teammate Roger Craig.

+In the mid-70s Moon was an instructor at the Sho-Me baseball camp owned by the Kansas City Royals, located in Branson, Missouri.

 Moon went on to become athletic director and baseball coach at John Brown University, and a coach and minor league manager and owner of the San Antonio Dodgers for four years beginning in the late 1970s.

 Moon managed the minor-league Frederick Keys, a Carolina League affiliate of the Baltimore Orioles, in 1990 and 1991.

 Moon moved to Bryan, Texas, where he lived for over 25 years.
 He retired in 1998.
 He was married to Bettye and had five children and seven grandchildren.

 Moon is featured on many websites featuring baseball cards, as he sported a prominent unibrow.

 The January 27, 1960, episode ("The Larry Hanify Story") of the popular TV western Wagon Train featured Moon in a brief role.
 The end credits included: "And Introducing Wally Moon as Sheriff Bender."
 There was no baseball tie-in with his character, but the sheriff was hit by a bullet during a shoot-out with Tommy Sands' bad guy.

 Moon died on February 9, 2018, at the age of 87.